progit/progit/de/01-introduction/01-chapter1.markdown

 <!--Now, pay attention.
 This is the main thing to remember about Git if you want the rest of your learning process to go smoothly.
 Git has three main states that your files can reside in: committed, modified, and staged.
 Committed means that the data is safely stored in your local database.
 Modified means that you have changed the file but have not committed it to your database yet.
 Staged means that you have marked a modified file in its current version to go into your next commit snapshot.-->

 Jetzt aufgepasst.
-Es folgt die wichtigste Information, die Du dir merken mußt, wenn Du Git lernen und Fallstricke vermeiden willst.
+Es folgt die wichtigste Information, die Du Dir merken mußt, wenn Du Git lernen und Fallstricke vermeiden willst.
 Git definiert drei Haupt-Zustände, in denen sich eine Datei befinden kann: committed, modified („geändert“) und staged („vorgemerkt“). „Committed“ bedeutet, dass die Daten in der lokalen Datenbank gesichert sind. „Modified“ bedeutet, dass die Datei geändert, diese Änderung aber noch nicht committed wurde. „Staged“ bedeutet, dass Du eine geänderte Datei in ihrem gegenwärtigen Zustand für den nächsten Commit vorgemerkt hast.

 <!--This leads us to the three main sections of a Git project: the Git directory, the working directory, and the staging area.-->